Love Hangover (Jennie song)

 "Love Hangover" is a song by South Korean singer and rapper Jennie featuring American singer Dominic Fike.
 It was released through Odd Atelier and Columbia Records on January 31, 2025, as the second single from her debut studio album, Ruby (2025).
-The song was produced by Jennie and Ido Zmishlany, and written by the latter with Fike, Megan Bülow, Blaise Railey, Carly Gibert, and Devin Workman.
-A slow-paced R&B and pop track, it contains vulnerable lyrics about repeatedly falling into the throes of an irresistible yet destructive relationship.
+The song was produced by Jennie and Ido Zmishlany, who also co-wrote it with Fike, Megan Bülow, Blaise Railey, Carly Gibert, and Devin Workman.
+A slow-paced R&B and pop track, it contains vulnerable lyrics about a recurring and destructive relationship.

-Critics praised "Love Hangover" for its intimate lyrics and Jennie's smooth vocal delivery.
+Critics praised "Love Hangover" for its lyrical intimacy and Jennie's smooth vocal delivery.
 It debuted at number 29 on the Billboard Global 200 and became her third entry on the US Billboard Hot 100 at number 96.
-It also peaked within the top ten in Hong Kong, Malaysia, Singapore, Taiwan, and Thailand and at number 35 on South Korea's Circle Digital Chart.
+It also peaked within the top ten in several Asian countries, including Hong Kong, Malaysia, Singapore, Taiwan, and Thailand, and at number 35 on South Korea's Circle Digital Chart.

 An accompanying music video was directed by Bradley & Pablo and released on Jennie's YouTube channel simultaneously with the single's release.
 The video stars Jennie with American actor Charles Melton as a couple going on dates that all end in her death, a dark reflection of the song's lyrics.
-The singer performed "Love Hangover" on the Ruby Experience and the Coachella Valley Music and Arts Festival.
+The singer performed "Love Hangover" on the Ruby Experience tour and the Coachella Valley Music and Arts Festival.

 Background and release

 After her departure from YG Entertainment for solo activities, Jennie founded her own record label named Odd Atelier in November 2023.
 She subsequently signed as a solo artist with Columbia Records in partnership with Odd Atelier in September 2024.
-On October 11, 2024, Jennie released "Mantra" through Odd Atelier and Columbia Records as the lead single of her debut studio album Ruby.
+On October 11, 2024, Jennie released "Mantra" through Odd Atelier and Columbia Records as the lead single of her debut studio album, Ruby.
 She began teasing a follow-up by releasing a snippet of a track accompanied by an image of a telephone on her official website.
 She also posted a photo of a burial site from an underground point of view on Instagram, showing a behind-the-scenes moment from the filming of a then unannounced music video.
 On January 26, 2025, she officially announced the album's second single titled "Love Hangover" by uploading an image of a heart-shaped gravestone that displayed the track's name and release date of January 31.
 The next day, she revealed the song was a collaboration with American singer Dominic Fike in a teaser photo post of herself lying in a coffin holding blue flowers; she later posted a video of herself in the same location singing along to a snippet of the track.
 She further shared a snapshot of herself with Fike captioned "call me back" on January 29.